alnkesq/AppViewLite/README.md

 This AppView runs independently of the main bsky.app appview, except for CDN image delivery and handle resolution.
 Other than that, it only needs a relay.

+**Tip**: You can browse to `http://localhost:PORT/https://bsky.app/...` to easily convert a bsky.app URL into an AppViewLite one.

 ## Implementation status

 - [X] Profile pages (posts, replies, media, following, followers)